Agenda and draft minutes

 Minutes:

-Councillor Kate Kelliher, Councillor Fi Hance and William Liew had all sent their apologies to the Committee.
+Councillor Kate Kelliher, Councillor Fi Hance, William Liew and Charles Gerrish had all sent their apologies to the Committee.

 Councillor Chris Dando and John Finch were attending the meeting remotely via Teams.